Can losing weight get rid of diabetes?

 Getting into the habit of daily physical activity has also been found to reduce insulin resistance.

 Of course, regular exercise also aids in the loss of body fat – and helps keep the weight off.
 In fact, one of the best predictors of long-term weight-loss success is a lifestyle that includes regular exercise.

 Even if you regain the weight, keep trying

 There is clear evidence that there is longer remission and better glucose control in people with type 2 diabetes who have lost weight and regained it compared to those who have never lost.

 In short, it is better to have lost and regained than to have never lost at all.

 In research3 on men and women with type 2 diabetes who came to the Pritikin Longevity Center, those who were most successful were those who arrived when they were first diagnosed with the disease, not those who waited till they’d had the disease for many years.

 “The longer one continues treating type 2 diabetes with drugs while mostly ignoring what drives the disease process – excess body fat, excess calories, inactivity, and a lousy diet – the more rapidly the disease progresses.
 Beta cells are lost forever.
-It becomes more and more difficult to control blood glucose without drugs,” explains Dr. Kenney.
+It becomes more and more difficult to control blood glucose without drugs,” explains Gomer.